square/in-app-payments-flutter-plugin/README.md

 # Flutter plugin for In-App Payments SDK

-This repo contains a Flutter plugin for Square [In-App Payments SDK].
-In-App Payments SDK for Flutter supports the following native In-App Payments SDK versions:
+The Flutter plugin for Square [In-App Payments SDK] is a wrapper for the native Android and iOS SDKs and supports the following native In-App Payments SDK versions:

   * iOS: 1.0.1
   * Android: 1.0.3